 The Preposterous Logistics of the Loot Train and its companion post, How Fast Do Armies Move?
 Both discussions of the difficult logistics of moving large armies over thinly populated terrain before the advent of modern transportation, which feature a lot of grounded, historical number crunching on speed of march, spacing, supplies, animals, etc. Professionals talk logistics.

-Practical Polytheism (I, ONGOING): A discussion of the nuts-and-bolts of ancient polytheist practice, focused on practical knowledge, rather than moral belief.
+Practical Polytheism (I, II, III, IV): A discussion of the nuts-and-bolts of ancient polytheist practice, focused on practical knowledge, rather than moral belief.
 A good primer for anyone trying to get inside of the headspace of a polytheistic religion.
 It helps you avoid the problems of:

 How It Wasn’t: Game of Thrones and the Middle Ages, Part II: This specific part of the How-It-Wasn’t series delved into the problems in the construction of Westeros’ religion and many of the problems which are common in fantasy construction religions, centered on the core point that it is generally safe to assume people in the past believed their own religion.